NitinJSanket/prg_prgeye/IMU9250_VL53L1X/README.md

 7. Install `Teensyduino`:
 ```
 sudo chmod u+x TeensyduinoInstall.linux64
+./TeensyduinoInstall.linux64
 ```
-8. Select the `Arduino` Folder during the `Teensyduino` installation.
+8. Follow the instruction in the setup.
+Select the installation folder of `Arduino` during the `Teensyduino` installation.
 9. Once you are done with your installation, you should see something like this in your `arduino` application:
 <img src="../Images/teensyduino.jpg">
 10. In `arduino` application, under `Tools`, make sure the board is setup to `teensy 3.2/3.1` and USB type `serial`.
 Tested with CPU speed: `120MHz (overclock)`.